fadden/nulib2/library/2img-type-note.md

 +$010  | Long |  Flags.
 See table below.
 +$014  | Long |  The number of 512-byte blocks in the disk image.
 This value should be zero unless the image format is 1 (ProDOS order).
 +$018  | Long |  Offset to the first byte of the first block of the disk in the image file, from the beginning of the file.
 The disk data must come before the comment and creator-specific chunks.
 +$01C  | Long |  Length of the disk data in bytes.
-This should be the number of blocks * 512.
+For a ProDOS image, this would be the number of blocks * 512.
-+$020  | Long |  Offset to the first byte of the image comment.
-Can be zero if there's no comment.
++$020  | Long |  Offset to the first byte of the image comment, or zero if there's no comment.
 The comment must come after the data chunk, but before the creator-specific chunk.
-The comment, if it exists, should be raw text; no length byte or C-style null terminator byte is required (that's what the next field is for).
+The comment, if it exists, should be raw ASCII text; no length byte or C-style null terminator byte is required (that's what the next field is for).
 +$024  | Long |  Length of the comment chunk.
 Zero if there's no comment.
 +$028  | Long |  Offset to the first byte of the creator-specific data chunk, or zero if there is none.
+This chunk must come last.
 +$02C  | Long |  Length of the creator-specific chunk; zero if there is no creator-specific data.
 +$030  | 16 bytes |  Reserved space; this pads the header to 64 bytes.
 These values must all be zero.

 ### Creator Codes ###

 If the file is created by a Macintosh application, this should be the creator code of the creating application; otherwise, this should be a unique ID specific to the creating application.
-As a courtesy, you should let A2Pro know the creator code you choose to use for your application.

 The following creator codes are already in use by various applications:

+- ASIMOV2               '!nfc'
 - Bernie ][ the Rescue  'B2TR'
 - Catakig               'CTKG'
+- Ciderpress            'CdrP'
 - Sheppy's ImageMaker   'ShIm'
 - Sweet 16              'WOOF'
+- XGS                   'XGS!'

+If you replace the creator type, you should also convert or remove the contents of the creator-specific data chunk.

 ### The Image Format field ###